 Country info and advice - Mexico

-The following comments are from teachers who have worked, or are currently working, in Mexico.
-If you are a teacher and have some advice about Mexico, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Mexico.
+If you are an English teacher and have some advice to share about Mexico, please post here.

 First of all, learn the language!
 Although there are many kind and considerate Latin people who will

 help you, if you wish to be respected at any level, learn Spanish!
 The majority

 of Central American people look at us "gringos" as rich, educated, privileged,